larshuth/larshuth/README.md

 - 🥋 motivated martial artist
 - 🎲 distinguished DnD player

+### My CV can be found <a href="https://larshuth.github.io/files/LarsHuth_CV_English.pdf">here</a>.
 When it comes to studying, CS Theory is my soul's bread and butter but programming and data processing are nice as well.

-For samples of my work please refer to my <a href="https://github.com/larshuth/WikimediaLinks-GraphOfTime">2019 bachelor thesis<a> I completed with the Goethe University's Group of Algorithm Engineering or this <a href="https://www.bundesbank.de/resource/blob/826288/d9d65905de96946a53a8254154fb6174/mL/2020-02-contract-generator-data.pdf">technical report<a> I wrote on document automation when I was at the Deutsche Bundesbank Research Data and Service Centre.
+For samples of my work please refer to my <a href="https://github.com/larshuth/WikimediaLinks-GraphOfTime">2019 bachelor thesis</a> I completed with the Goethe University's Group of Algorithm Engineering or this <a href="https://www.bundesbank.de/resource/blob/826288/d9d65905de96946a53a8254154fb6174/mL/2020-02-contract-generator-data.pdf">technical report</a> I wrote on document automation when I was at the Deutsche Bundesbank Research Data and Service Centre.
 <!---
 larshuth/larshuth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.